-If you’re encountering any igfxpers.exe errors the first thing you’ll want to do to rectify it, is run a full virus scan of your system.
+When confronted with igfxpers.exe errors another thing you’ll want to do to rectify it, is run a full virus scan of your system.
 Assuming you already have an antivirus tool installed on your computer, you can go right ahead and do that.

 Alternatively, if you do not have an antivirus tool on your computer or you’re not totally convinced you have the best solution, then I recommend you use SpyHunter, which is the very best antimalware tool on the internet.
 SpyHunter is capable of detecting and removing malware, spyware, adware and viruses, and it’s also capable of repairing previously damaged system components, so it’s a great tool to have on your computer.

 With that said, you can download SpyHunter from here:

 |The solution(s) below are for ADVANCED level computer users.
 If you are a beginner to intermediate computer user, I highly recommend you use the automated tool(s) above!|